civilizedgunner/superstore-analysis/README.md

 High discount levels (>30%) are the primary driver of loss making transactions, with the Furniture category being the most affected due to consistently higher discount application.

 ## Background and business Problem
-- To identify key factors influencing profitability in a retail superstore dataset.
-- This analysis attempts to explore which aspects of this business - such as shipping method, discounting, and product category - were contributing most to profit erosion, with a view to generating insights that would lead to recommendations that improve profit efficiency.
+- This analysis attempts to identify key factors - such as shipping method, discounting, and product category - contributing most to profit erosion in a retail superstore dataset, with a view to generating insights that would lead to recommendations that improve profit efficiency.

 ## Dataset Overview
 The dataset contains 9,994 order-line records.
 Each row represents one product within an order as the data grain.
 The significance is that anaylysis at the order level, as opposed to the order-line level, would require appropriate aggregation to collapse the grain such that one row would represent one order.